mauno-j-ronkko/sharkC64/docs/language/expressions/arrays.md

 Lastly, the computed right-hand side value is assigned to the byte array element that has the computed left-hand side index value.

+Assignment works similarly for a two-dimensional byte array.

 ### Array assignment

 It is also possible to copy all the values of an array to another array.
 This is called array assignment.
+The only conditions for array assignment are:
+- both arrays must be one-dimensional
-The only condition for array assignment is that the source array does not have more elements than the target array.
+- source array does not have more elements than the target array

 For instance, the following assignment statement copies all the values from an array called `source` to an array called `target`.
 ```